ecobiome/teamcity-documentation/topics/intellij-platform-plugin.md

 [//]: # (title: IntelliJ Platform Plugin)
 [//]: # (auxiliary-id: IntelliJ Platform Plugin)
 TeamCity plugin provides TeamCity integration for IntelliJ Platform-based IDEs, including JetBrains IntelliJ IDEA, RubyMine, PyCharm, PhpStorm/WebStorm, AppCode, and Rider.
 Remote run / pretested commit functionality is only supported with the VCS integrations bundled with the IDEs by JetBrains.
-See a [separate page](intellij-platform-plugin-compatibility.md) for the list of supported versions.
+See a [separate page](https://www.jetbrains.com/help/teamcity/ij-addin/tc-welcome.html) for the plugin documentation.

 <tip>